Isocurvature-induced features in multi-field Higgs-$R^2$ inflation: Primordial power spectra

 \beq n_\mathcal{T} = \dfrac{\dif \log \mathcal{P}_\mathcal{T}}{\dif \log k}\,, \enq

 and the scalar spectral index $n_s$ is defined in the usual way

 \beq n_s - 1 = \dfrac{\dif \log \mathcal{P}_\mathcal{R}}{\dif \log k}\,. \enq

 The consistency relation \eqref{tensor_to_scalar} indicates that the amplitude of primordial gravitational waves is suppressed in multi-field inflation compared to the single-field expectation.

 Current observational constraints from the combination of Planck, BICEP/Keck, and BAO data place an upper limit on the tensor-to-scalar ratio of $r < 0.036$ at $95\%$ CL \cite{BICEP_Keck_2021, planck2018x}, while the updated value reported by ACT + Planck + SPT + DESI for the scalar spectral index is $n_s \approx 0.9728 \pm 0.0027$ \cite{ACT_2025}.
-The CMB observables are summarized in Table \ref{table1}.
-As one can see, the model predicts a tensor to scalar ratio $r\sim \mathcal{O}(10^{-3})$, which satisfies this bound comfortably.
+In our setup, we find that the Higgs--$R^2$ model predicts a tensor-to-scalar ratio of order $r \sim \mathcal{O}(10^{-3})$, which comfortably satisfies current observational bounds.
+The corresponding values of the main CMB observables are summarized in Table~\ref{table1}.